cloudmobi/CloudmobiSSP/android-sdk.md

     classpath 'com.google.gms:google-services:3.0.0'
 ```

-* Update the module's build.gradle with dependency：
+* Update the module's build.gradle with dependency：（If you don't need the facebook or Admob ADs， the related dependence is not needed.）

 ```
 apply plugin: 'com.google.gms.google-services'